Virtual assistants are in hot demand — and a very popular work-at-home option, especially for parents. Benefits include:

 Since your entire VA career will be spent in front of your computer, it’s natural to wonder if you have all the skills required for the job.
 Fortunately, you do not need a ton of technical skill to find work in this profession.

 Kayla Sloan, a six-figure virtual assistant and the founder of $10K VA, even says that you don’t even need a formal education to get started.
 You mostly need a very basic set of online skills, attention to detail, an aptitude for excellence.

-While the skills and knowledge you’ll need can vary depending on the specific type of VA work you do, basic skills you should have to get started include:
+While the skills and knowledge you’ll need can vary depending on the specific type of VA work you do, basic skills to get started likely include: